course-details-portlet

 The topics of this course will include some from the list below, but are not limited to:

-• Mobile and non-mobile Decentralized and distributed systems
+• Mobile and non-mobile decentralized and distributed systems

-• Mobile and non-mobile Peer-to-peer systems
+• Mobile and non-mobile peer-to-peer systems

-• Mobile and non-mobile Blockchain-based systems
+• Mobile and non-mobile blockchain-based and DLT systems

 • Mobile and non-mobile Identity and Self-sovereign identity systems